mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 ### Stage Connection

-Methods are provided in the `CustomView' class that can be overridden if notification is required when our control is connected to or disconnected from the stage (default window).
+Methods are provided in the `CustomView' class that can be overridden if notification is required when our control is connected to, or disconnected from the stage (default window).

 ~~~{.cs}
 OnStageConnection( int depth )